 What is biotech investing?
 What to know before choosing a stock

-Robert Overell, CEO of PhaseRX (NASDAQ:PZRX) wrote an essay on his experience in this sector, with one of the keys to success being the ability to produce solid scientific findings.
+Robert Overell, chief executive officer of PhaseRX (NASDAQ:PZRX) wrote an essay on his experience in this sector, with one of the keys to success being the ability to produce solid scientific findings.
 He wrote how essential it is for investors to be able to know when a company is about to enter a specific research area, even though their stock may not be at the right price.

 Overell also suggested before doing any investing to just take a look at their tech product and just inspect how simple and direct of a product it is.